 The minimum amount of acceptable costs is 40,000 euros and the maximum amount is 100,000 euros.
 Costs are accepted starting from the day on which the application was submitted.
 Eligible costs include:

 Of a person’s salary for his or her total working hours, the proportion that is allocated to the project.

 Indirect personnel costs cannot exceed 30% of the paid salaries.

 The services must be specified in the project plan: service, service provider, cost.
 The purchased services must be expert services.
 Services purchased from associated companies are not eligible.
-The services to be procured must be put out to tender in accordance with the Procurement Act if an individual procurement or the total sum of linked procurements is EUR 60,000 or more.
 Do not conclude a binding contract for the provision of services before submitting the application.

 Other costs are accepted up to 20% of the total sum of salaries and purchased services.
 These costs do not need to be specified.